mrdrivingduck/file-privacy-protector/README.md

 $ java -jar file-protector.jar encrypt ./
 ```

-Enter the password to generate secret key and encrypt the file filtered by `FileFilter`.
+Enter the password to generate secret key and encrypt the files filtered by `FileFilter`.

 ### Decryption